drangara/MFIX-Exa/docs/source_docs/GettingStarted_Chapter.rst

    Access to the repository is currently restricted to project members.
 As the code matures, a distribution mechanism will be developed.

-MFiX-Exa is also dependent on the AMReX and AMReX-Hydro git repositories.
+MFIX-Exa is also dependent on the AMReX and AMReX-Hydro git repositories.
 For cmake builds these repositories may be cloned as part of the configuration.
 Details are included in the sections below.